bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.6.5 [10/28/22]
+    - Added option for sliders to also change the active locomotive

 * v1.6.4 [10/21/22]
     - Added speed sliders below each keyboard mapping button for quick control
     - Double right-click slider to change direction